ukff/kyma-environment-broker/docs/contributor/06-40-trial-free-cleanup-cronjobs.md

 ## Configuration

-Jobs are CronJobs with a schedule that can be [configured](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax) as a parameter in the `management-plane-config` repository.
+Jobs are CronJobs with a schedule that can be [configured](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax) as a value in the [values.yaml](../../resources/keb/values.yaml) file for the chart.
 By default, CronJobs are set according to the following schedules:

 * Trial Cleanup CronJob runs every day at 1:15 AM: